-While working on establishing Terroir al Limit, Dominik Huber became entranced with the Priorat’s history – its rhythms of life, […]Keep Reading

-While working on establishing Terroir al Limit, Dominik Huber became entranced with the history of the Priorat – it’s rhythms of life, the simple cuisine and the honest wines that honored their origins.
-There was a vital culture of wine that predated the modern revolution of winemaking in the Priorat, one that was worth exploring and rediscovering.
-When walking past the crumbling Sindicat Agricola Centre del Priorat in Torroja, he would recall those few bottles of Priorat he had tasted from vintages in the 1970s, and he envisioned a future where such wines would be made again.
+While working on establishing Terroir al Limit, Dominik Huber became entranced with the Priorat’s history – its rhythms of life, the simple cuisine, and the honest wines that honored their origins.
+When walking past the crumbling Sindicat Agricola in Torroja, he could recall those few bottles of Priorat he had tasted from vintages in the 1970s, and he envisioned a future where such wines could again be made.

-The French have a very beautiful expression, they call it vin de soif.
-You drink Terroir Historic not with your mind but with you belly and emotions.
-With Terroir Historic you are hungry and thirsty and want to socialize because in the end this is the fundamental thing about wine, you share it with your friends and family.Close
+The French have a very beautiful expression; they call it vin de soif.
+You drink Terroir Historic not with your mind but with your belly and emotions.
+With Terroir Historic, you are hungry and thirsty and want to socialize because, in the end, this is the fundamental thing about wine; you share it with your friends and family.Close